-The 2015 Melbourne Cup Carnival features four days of racing at Flemington Racecourse and takes place during the Melbourne Spring Racing Carnival.
-While each day of the carnival offers quality racing for both spectators and punters alike, it is the Melbourne Cup, on Day 2 of the Melbourne Cup Carnival, that is the main attraction for many.
+The 2017 Melbourne Cup Carnival features four days of racing at Flemington Racecourse and takes place during the wider Melbourne Spring Racing Carnival.
+While each day of the carnival offers quality racing for both spectators and punters alike, it is the iconic Melbourne Cup, on Day 2 of the Melbourne Cup Carnival, that is the main attraction for punters all over the world.

-Below you will find the calendar of racedays for the Melbourne Cup Carnival 2015.
+Below you will find the calendar of race days for the Melbourne Cup Carnival 2017.

 AAMI Victoria Derby Day